“If All Their Sand Were Pearl.” Friday Flash Fics From Jeff Baker, June 28, 2024.

 Hi!
 I’m Mike Mayak, I also write as Jeff Baker and I’m the current moderator for the monthly Flash Fiction Draw Challenge, which was started by ‘Nathan Burgoine a few years ago and carried on by Cait Gordon and Jeffrey Ricker.
 It’s a monthly writing challenge mainly for stress-free fun that anyone can play.

 As I’m no good making videos I did the drawing offstage.
-And this month I had help!
-I fanned out the cards and let Ebbet and Miss Meow-Meow (picture above) nose whichever card they “picked.”
-So, the results were the Seven of Hearts (a Bedtime Story), the Ace of Diamonds (A Burger Place) and the Six of Clubs (a Pepper Mill.)
-So we will write a bedtime story, set at a burger place involving a pepper mill.
+So, the results were the Four of Hearts (a Mystery), the Three of Diamonds (A Roomful of Hats) and the Eight of Clubs (A Giant Penny.)
+So we will write a Mystery, set in a Roomful Of Hats, involving A Giant Penny.

 So, get to writing and I’ll post the results next week!
 And I’m putting the 2024 Flash Draw sheet at the end of this message, again! (* indicates those have been used.)